How To Make Vignettes in Photoshop for Beginners

 6. Now manually paint areas you want to take attention away from.

-The original image is on the left.
+In the original image is on the left.
 We have added a vignette to the image on the Right.
 See how the focus is shifted towards the Waterfall.

 How to get more from your Vignettes.